 SCI 100.
 THE NATURAL WORLD: THE CARIBBEAN.
 A topical examination of the natural world of the Caribbean.
 Included will be considerations of elements of Caribbean life associated with the natural world with emphasis on their roots in the Natural Sciences.
 The approach is interdisciplinary with a variety of learning strategies employed.
 Two hours of lecture and three hours of lab per week.
-This course is half of the two-part Freshman Year General Education Curriculum.
+This course is half of the two-part Freshman-Year Program general education curriculum.
 (F, S).
+3 credits

 SCI 200.
 CHANGES IN THE NATURAL WORLD.
 Students learn to use the vocabulary and concepts underlying the scientific view of the natural world.
 An exploration of cosmology and biological principles provide a contrast with mythology and a framework within which to understand the scientific explanations of change and evolution in physical systems and living organisms.
-Students learn to relate to emerging scientific applications and to the overall organization of scientific knowledge.
-Laboratory exercises establish the principles of observation and analysis as a basis for scientific theory.
+Students learn to relate to emerging scientific applications and to the overall organization of scientific theory.
 This course partially satisfies the general education requirements for a BA degree.
 Two hours of lecture and three hours of lab per week.
 Prerequisite: SCI 100 (except in the case of a student admitted into a degree program with 24 or more credits), ENG 120.
 Corequisite: MAT 140.
 (F, S).

 SCI 210.
 INTRODUCTION TO METEOROLOGY.
 The course is designed to provide students with a fundamental understanding of weather phenomena.
 The students will understand meteorological measurements of the atmosphere and be able to interpret weather developments from these measurements.
 In addition, this course provides the foundation for further studies in the field of meteorology.
 Students participating in this course must have acquired skills of sending and receiving attached documents by email and must be familiar with web browser navigation.
-Students are expected to access web resources on the Internet daily.
-It is strongly recommended that students have a computer with availability to the Internet.
+Students have a computer with availability to the Internet.
 Prerequisites: ENG 120, SCI 100 (for those students required to take SCI 100).
 Corequisite: MAT 140 or 143.
 (F, S).

 SCI 220.
 INTRODUCTION TO GEOGRAPHIC INFORMATION SYSTEMS.
 This multidisciplinary course will cover basic concepts of geographic information systems (GIS) and will combine an overview of the general principles of GIS with analytical use of spatial information.
 Students will learn GIS techniques to collect, organize, analyze and present data.
 Students will apply these techniques to conducting "spatial inquiry."
-(Also listed as CJU 220 and SSC 220).
+(Also listed as CJU 220 and SSC 220.)
+3 credits

 SCI 301.
 APPLICATION OF PRINCIPLES FROM THE NATURAL WORLD.
 The application of key scientific principles to selected aspects of our immediate surroundings, and an interdisciplinary examination of the technology used to manipulate those surroundings.
 A variety of teaching techniques, including laboratory exploration, will be employed.
 Two hours of lecture and three hours of lab per week.
 Prerequisites: MAT 140 or 143.
 (F, S, SUM).
+3 credits

 SCI 305.
 BIOLOGY OF HEALTH AND DISEASE.
 Illness often begins as a normal response to various insults that may lead to debilitating injury and death.
 Students learn how signs and symptoms become the clinical starting point for identifying and treating disease.
 This course surveys multiple disease processes while introducing basic medical and health care terminology.
 The laboratory explores tests and strategies for assessing wellness as well as diagnosis and treatment of common disease.
 BHD is one of 5 core course for non-science majors seeking a Health Sciences minor.
 Two 50 minute lectures, and one 170 minute lab per week.
 Prerequisites: MAT 140 or 143, ENG 201.
+3 credits